chuanqisun/htmaa-2025/src/posts/week-06/index.md

 ![Failed laser cutting](./media/audio-01.webp)
 **Failed test**

 I soon realized the problem was the image format.
 Switching to SVG files exposed the correct settings.
-The `gerber2img` tool doesn't export SVGs, and KiCad's native SVG export but it produced wrong shapes when opened in xTool.
+The `gerber2img` tool didn't export SVGs, and KiCad's native SVG export produced wrong shapes when opened in xTool.
 I ended up using the [Adobe PNG to Vector converter](https://www.adobe.com/express/feature/image/convert/png-to-svg) and then manually cleaned up the SVG in [Figma](https://www.figma.com/).

 I settled on the following workflow: